SugiM/GettingandCleaningData/CodeBook.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - Load Raw Data Sets

-	1.The Training data set is loaded into table ‘ train’
+	1.The Training data set is loaded into table â€˜ trainâ€™

-	2.Testing data set is loaded into table  ‘test’
+	2.Testing data set is loaded into table  â€˜testâ€™

-	3.The features data is loaded into table – ‘features’
+	3.The features data is loaded into table â€“ â€˜featuresâ€™

 - Extract mean and standard deviation variables

-	4.Extract only the features that has the description as mean and standard deviation in their variables  by searching for that description and load into table ‘ features_mean_std’
+	4.Extract only the features that has the description as mean and standard deviation in their variables  by searching for that description and load into table â€˜ features_mean_stdâ€™

-	5.Extract only those subset of data from ’train’ and ‘test’ where the columns match the columns in ‘features_mean_Std’
+	5.Extract only those subset of data from â€™trainâ€™ and â€˜testâ€™ where the columns match the columns in â€˜features_mean_Stdâ€™

 - Merge training and test sets

-	6.Merge the extracted subset of data from table ‘train’ and table ‘test’ into ‘TrainTest’
+	6.Merge the extracted subset of data from table â€˜trainâ€™ and table â€˜testâ€™ into â€˜TrainTestâ€™

 - Label variables appropriately

-	7.Get the Feature Description from ‘features_mean_std’ and load into ‘features_mean_std_desc’.
+	7.Get the Feature Description from â€˜features_mean_stdâ€™ and load into â€˜features_mean_std_descâ€™.
 This is required to label the columns.

 	8.Clean up the description by correcting the description of mean, std by removing special characters, so the description looks tidy.

-	9.Update the column names of the merged data ‘Traintest’ using the cleaned up ‘features_mean_std_desc’
+	9.Update the column names of the merged data â€˜Traintestâ€™ using the cleaned up â€˜features_mean_std_descâ€™

 - Use descriptive activity names

-	10.Load activities data  from Training data set into ‘TrainActivities’ and Testing dataset into ‘TestingActivities’
+	10.Load activities data  from Training data set into â€˜TrainActivitiesâ€™ and Testing dataset into â€˜TestingActivitiesâ€™

-	11. Combine the two Activities ‘TrainActivities’ and ‘TestingActivities’ data into ‘TrainTestActivities’
+	11.Combine the two Activities â€˜TrainActivitiesâ€™ and â€˜TestingActivitiesâ€™ data into â€˜TrainTestActivitiesâ€™

-	12.Load the activities label data into ‘activityLabels’
+	12.Load the activities label data into â€˜activityLabelsâ€™

-	13.Rename the first column of ‘TrainTestActivities’ to ‘activity’
+	13.Rename the first column of â€˜TrainTestActivitiesâ€™ to â€˜activityâ€™

-	14.Update the column values of activity column in ‘TrainTestActivities’ data with the values from ‘activityLabels’ data to have descriptive values for the activity
+	14.Update the column values of activity column in â€˜TrainTestActivitiesâ€™ data with the values from â€˜activityLabelsâ€™ data to have descriptive values for the activity

-	15.Load the Subjects data from Training into ‘TrainSubjects’	 and load the subjects data from Testing into ‘TestSubjects’
+	15.Load the Subjects data from Training into â€˜TrainSubjectsâ€™	 and load the subjects data from Testing into â€˜TestSubjectsâ€™

-	16.Combine the two subjects data ‘TrainSubjects ‘ and ‘TestSubjects’ into ‘TrainTestSubjects’
+	16.Combine the two subjects data â€˜TrainSubjects â€˜ and â€˜TestSubjectsâ€™ into â€˜TrainTestSubjectsâ€™

-	17.Rename the column in ‘TrainTestSubjects’ to ‘subject’
+	17.Rename the column in â€˜TrainTestSubjectsâ€™ to â€˜subjectâ€™

-	18.Combine ‘TrainTestSubjects’, TrainTestActivities’ with Traintest’ data into ‘AlltransformedData’
+	18.Combine â€˜TrainTestSubjectsâ€™, TrainTestActivitiesâ€™ with Traintestâ€™ data into â€˜AlltransformedDataâ€™

 - Create a tidy data set

-	19.Calculate the mean of the measurements in ‘AlltransformedData’ into ‘Tidy_AverageData’
+	19.Calculate the mean of the measurements in â€˜AlltransformedDataâ€™ into â€˜Tidy_AverageDataâ€™

-	20.Write the ‘Tidy_AverageData’ into a  ‘Tidy_Averagedata.txt’
+	20.Write the â€˜Tidy_AverageDataâ€™ into a  â€˜Tidy_Averagedata.txtâ€™

 ##Tidy Output Dataset:
 - - - - - - - - - - - - - - - - - - - - -